Your Ultimate Guide to Adelaide

 During a self-guided tour or wander of the city, you might like to head inside some of the museums and art galleries on offer.
 The Art Gallery of South Australia – founded in 1881 – contains a massive 42,000 pieces in its collection.
 Paintings, photography, sculptures, aboriginal art pieces, and ceramics describe just some of the displays at the gallery.
 Also in the same precinct as The Art Gallery of South Australia is the South Australia Museum.
 Notable displays include the world’s largest Aboriginal Australian collection.
 Additionally, you’ll find a Megafauna gallery revealing extinct animals of Australia and finally an impressive fossil collection.
 The Jam Factory is also a great place to soak up some arts and culture.
 Housing art from talented locals, the arts and crafts centre has a variety of studios displaying pottery, glassmaking, metal design and much more.

 Learn about the original owners of the land at Tandanya National Aboriginal Cultural Institute.
 Featuring Aboriginal art, a museum, cultural exhibitions and numerous performances and events all throughout the year, it’s the best place in Adelaide to learn a little about Aboriginal Australia.
-Add this stop to your itinerary.
+Add this stop to your itinerary without hesitation.
 It’s only a ten minute walk from Rundle Mall.

 One of the best things to do in Adelaide, is actually to drive away from the city towards the hills.
 It’s likely you’ll be staying at one of the hotels in Adelaide, however Adelaide Hills is a stunning region, not far away from the CBD.
 The South Australian capital is framed by gorgeous undulating hills to its west, within which numerous little towns are found.
 The Adelaide Hills region is a tourist’s dream.
-German heritage, wine districts, botanic gardens, great shops, restaurants and bars are all found in this beautiful part of South Australia.
+German heritage, wine districts, botanic gardens, great shops, restaurants, country pubs and bars are all found in this beautiful part of South Australia.
 Adelaide Hills actually spreads across around 100 kilometres.
-You’ll be able to spend at least one day exploring.
+You’ll easily be able to spend one whole day exploring, and perhaps even two or three (especially if you enjoy hiking).
 Set off in the morning and explore the hills, you’re bound to find something for everyone here.

 Take the kids to Cleland Wildlife Park